trunghjieu2506/tp/README.md

-# Duke project template
+# CashFlow.java

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+This is a project for CS2113 module in NUS.

 ## Setting up in Intellij